-State University of New York (SUNY) Maritime College will install Ocean Guardian, a digital environmental compliance tool, aboard a training ship for Summer Sea Term 2018 to provide cadets with hands-on environmental compliance training with the latest technology.
+State University of New York (SUNY) Maritime College will feature Ocean Guardian, a digital environmental compliance tool for Summer Sea Term 2018 to provide cadets with hands-on environmental compliance training with the latest technology.
 SUNY Maritime is the first maritime college in the world to install Ocean Guardian on a training vessel.

 SUNY Maritime provides cadets with real-world experience and contacts through its programs and curriculum.
 With environmental compliance operations increasingly complex and essential onboard vessels, SUNY Maritime aims to provide students with the latest technology and advanced training, so they are well prepared for the workforce.

 “Protecting our oceans is a critical piece of a SUNY Maritime College student’s education,” said Lori Kie, director of communications at SUNY Maritime.
-“The college is proud to partner with Ocean Guardian to bring this technology to the cadets.”
+“The college is proud to bring Ocean Guardian’s technology to its students.”

 Developed by Total Marine Solutions, Ocean Guardian is a digitization tool that matches a vessels location to a comprehensive regulatory database.
 The database includes international, national, regional, port and company regulations for discharge streams worldwide.
 The at-a-glance simplicity of Ocean Guardian helps operators immediately understand what can and cannot be discharged, while instant access to digital copies of regulations increases operator competency and understanding of regulations.

-“We’re proud to be partnering with SUNY Maritime to enhance the education, competency and training that the cadets receive through real-world applications,” said Total Marine Solution’s president Alexandra Anagnostis Irons.
+“We’re proud to offer Ocean Guardian to SUNY Maritime in order to enhance the education, competency and training that the cadets receive through real-world applications,” said Total Marine Solution’s president Alexandra Anagnostis Irons.

-Total Marine Solutions will oversee the installation of Ocean Guardian and SUNY Maritime alumna Anna Silva (’98) will be on hand to deliver training to officers, instructors and approximately 740 cadets before the ship departs campus.
-The ship will leave Throggs Neck, New York on May 7.
-This year, the ship will be calling on San Juan, Puerto Rico; Palma de Mallorca, Spain; Glasgow, Scotland; Gaeta, Italy; and Ponta Delgada, Azores before returning to New York on August 10, 2018.
+Total Marine Solutions will oversee the installation of Ocean Guardian and SUNY Maritime alumna Anna Silva (’98) will be on hand to deliver training to officers, instructors and approximately 740 cadets before Summer Sea Term begins.
+They will leave Throggs Neck, New York on May 7.
+This year, the cadets will be calling on San Juan, Puerto Rico; Palma de Mallorca, Spain; Glasgow, Scotland; Gaeta, Italy; and Ponta Delgada, Azores before returning to New York on August 10, 2018.

 One of the requirements to earn a U.S. Coast Guard license (deck or engine) is to accrue 180 days of sea time prior to taking the USCG license exam to become a Merchant Mariner.
-Summer Sea Term allow cadets to gain this time following their freshmen, sophomore and junior years.
-Through a combination of watch standing, classroom learning, maintenance and repair work rotations, cadets get hands-on experience in shipboard operations aboard the T/S Empire State.
+Summer Sea Term allows cadets to gain this time following their freshmen, sophomore and junior years.
+Through a combination of watch standing, classroom learning, maintenance and repair work rotations, cadets get hands-on experience in shipboard operations.

 Anna Silva, Business Development Manager at TMS spoke to more than a dozen students about her career in the maritime industry at an event sponsored by the Urban League of Broward County and Seafarers’ House.
 Speaking about her education, the role of women in the maritime industry and the various career opportunities available at land and at sea, Silva helped inspire these students to think about careers in the maritime industry.
 The students also heard from Rosemary M. of Resolve Maritime Academy and toured the Chiquita facility at Port Everglades to learn about the journey of a banana.